Our membership and engagement is coordinated by the NIHR Coordinating Centre (NIHRCC).

 We are funded by the Department of Health and Social Care.
 Our work focuses on early translational research, clinical research and applied health and social care research.

 We are centred on England but collaborate closely with the devolved administrations in Scotland, Wales and Northern Ireland.
-We are also a major funder of applied health research in low and middle income countries, work principally funded through UK aid from the UK government.
+We are also a major funder of applied health research in low- and middle-income countries, work principally funded through UK aid from the UK government.

 Mission